hazelcast/hazelcast-jet/site/docs/tutorials/kafka.md

 }
 ```

-Don't run the above code from the IDE, instead use the command line to
+You may run this code from your IDE and it will work, but it will create
-submit it to the Jet instance you have running:
+its own Jet instance.
+To run it on the Jet instance you already started,
+use the command line like this:

 <!--DOCUSAURUS_CODE_TABS-->